 Sticking your head in the sand will certainly not make negative publicity go away.
 Customer-facing organisations like banks and retail chains pay thousands to maintain a positive brand reputation.
 It takes loads of listening, constant engagement and proactive communication to get it right.

 In a world where travellers go online to check the reputation and status of companies with which they’d like to do business, it is essential that you paint a positive brand picture and encourage those who do business with you to do the same so that when a customer finds you online, they feel overwhelmingly positive about the prospect of having you assist with their travel arrangements.

-And are 5 handy tips, without spending a fortune, to do this:
+And are 5 handy tips to polishing your online persona, without spending a fortune:

 - Is their perception accurate?

 Are the perceptions accurate?
 If customers continuously slate your brand for poor customer service, perhaps they have a point?
 No amount of damage control is going to work if the fundamental issues your customers are complaining about are not fixed.
 Appoint a task team comprising staff from all areas within your organisation, e.g. to identify what these are, how to fix them, and who will be responsible for what?
 This team should meet weekly to ensure concrete steps are being taken to solve the issues.